rahulkarkera/blog-resume/README.md

-# Rahul Karkera - Personal Portfolio & Blog
+# Personal Portfolio & Blog

-A modern, performant personal website built with Astro v4, featuring a resume-style homepage and blog functionality.

-## Overview

 This is a personalized portfolio website showcasing my professional experience, skills, and technical blog posts.
 Built with modern web technologies for optimal performance and user experience.